The Underappreciated Economic Benefits of Georgia’s Outdoor Industry

 – Becky Kelley, former Director, Georgia State Parks, Recreation and Historic Sites Division

 Living within a 10-minute walk of public greenspace brings tremendous benefits to individuals and communities.
 Parks and greenspace improve individual and physical health.
-They strengthen community and maintain the health of our natural environment.
-They help to build resilience by offering shade and stormwater management.
-In Georgia more broadly, this is also true, but there are other benefits that are often overlooked: outdoor recreation is the 4th largest sector of the nation’s economy (Bureau of Economic Analysis, 2017).
+They can strengthen community and maintain the health of our natural environment.
+They can help to build resilience by offering shade and stormwater management.
+In Georgia, there are also other benefits that are often overlooked.
+Outdoor recreation is the fourth largest sector of the nation’s economy (Bureau of Economic Analysis, 2017).

 As calculated by the Outdoor Industry Association (OIA), outdoor recreation provides an annual $27.3 billion boon to Georgia’s economy.
 Put another way, 238,000 people are employed directly within the outdoor recreation industry, which generates $8.1 billion in wages and salaries and has the ability to generate $1.8 billion in state and local tax revenue.

 Outdoor recreation is an important economic driver for the state of Georgia and its communities.
-It is worth noting that this industry’s economic impact amounts to more than double the increasingly visible $10 billion film industry, as well as a large leap over the 207,000 jobs generated by the automotive industry.
-Additionally, the Georgia Chamber of Commerce has calculated an even greater economic impact for the outdoor economy in 2019.
-These numbers indicate that the demand for parks, trails, and outdoor recreation opportunities in Georgia are likely to increase.
-To meet this rising demand, we must increase Georgia’s supply of recreation spaces: city-scale parks and trails, as well as larger protected lands such as state parks and wildlife management areas, National Forests, National Wildlife Refuges, and other natural areas.
+It is worth noting that this industry’s economic impact amounts to more than double the increasingly visible $10 billion film industry, plus it ranks higher than the 207,000 jobs generated by the automotive industry.
+The Georgia Chamber of Commerce has calculated an even greater economic impact for the outdoor economy in 2019.
+These numbers indicate that the demand for parks, trails and outdoor recreation opportunities in Georgia are likely to increase.
+To meet this rising demand, we must increase Georgia’s supply of recreation spaces: city-scale parks and trails, as well as larger protected lands such as state parks and wildlife management areas, National Parks National Forests, National Wildlife Refuges, and other publicly accessible natural areas

-While there are many factors included in the OIA’s calculations, one of the most prominent is the opportunities Georgians have to get outside.
-These opportunities, meaning specific spaces and places which have been set aside and are managed in part or wholly for recreation, would not be so abundant absent the history of natural resource conservation in our state.
+We must steward existing public lands and parks, while continuing to add to our state's inventory.
+While there are many factors included in the OIA’s calculations, one of the most prominent is the opportunity Georgians have to get outside.
+Thanks to Georgia's history of natural resource conservation, there is a diverse array of recreation areas to enjoy.
 State treasures as beautiful as Cloudland Canyon State Park or as vital as the Okefenokee National Wildlife Refuge must be protected alongside “everyday places” like local parks.

-Outdoor recreation is enjoyed all over our state, not just in or near our major cities.
-After all, the greater Georgia population voted overwhelmingly this past November on a referendum to set aside a portion of the existing sales tax on outdoor sporting goods.
-These funds will provide for conservation and stewardship, increasing the amount of conserved lands in the state.
-The newly created Georgia Outdoor Stewardship Trust Fund will bolster the ability of state agencies, national nonprofits, and local land trusts to hold more lands in permanent protection so that Georgians can take advantage of their natural beauty and educational opportunities.
+Outdoor recreation is enjoyed all over our state.
+Georgia's population voted overwhelmingly this last November on a referendum to set aside a portion of the existing sales tax on outdoor sporting goods.
+These funds will help provide for conservation and stewardship, increasing the amount of conserved lands in the state.
+The newly created Georgia Outdoor Stewardship Trust Fund will bolster the ability of state agencies, nonprofits, and local land trusts to hold more lands in permanent protection so that Georgians can take advantage of their natural beauty and educational opportunities.

 Without conservation, Georgia would not have natural resources of such high quality.
-Without conservation, there would be fewer opportunities to fish, hike, exercise, birdwatch, kayak, and photograph.
-These are critical assets for Georgians, as well as our many visitors.
-They are our treasures as well as our responsibilities.
+Without conservation, there would be fewer opportunities to fish, hike, exercise, bird watch, kayak, and photograph.
+Protected lands are critical assets for Georgians and our many visitors.
+They are our treasures, as well as our responsibilities.